koajs/koala/docs/polyfills.md

 but the goal is much broader.
-Part of the reason we have such a crazy mess with front-end package managers is because we need to create a lot of tiny modules that resolve browser inconsistencies, specifically support for JS APIs.
+Part of the reason we have such a crazy mess with front-end package managers is because we need to create a lot of tiny modules that resolve browser inconsistencies, specifically to support old JS APIs.
 The easiest thing to do is just polyfill old browsers and ditch all these tiny modules.

 However, you don't want to have the latest browsers download `50kb` of polyfills